David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 ![Scheduled s=2 Nesting Manipulation](other_diagrams/scheduler_examples/nesting/nesting_st_s_2.png "Scheduled s=2 Nesting Manipulation")

-## Simpler Composition of Multi-Rate and Nesting Manipulation

 ## Composition of Multi-Rate and Nesting Manipulation
 This example demonstrates the issue of scheduling both types of operators while ensuring that their types compose after applying the rewrite rules.
 This is the example that the naive scheduler cannot handle.